Project Overview

 Developing a Modular Communication System for UAVs Using Ultra-Wideband (UWB) Technology

 This project focuses on the design and implementation of a modular communication system for drones using UWB technology.
-The system allows for real-time communication between the flight controller and the electronic speed controllers (ESCs), overcoming traditional wiring limitations.
-This technology is ideal for advanced logistics applications and customizable drone configurations.
+The system enables real-time communication between the flight controller and ESCs, overcoming traditional wiring limitations.
+It is suitable for advanced logistics applications and highly customizable UAV configurations.

 Key Features